NikitaGoncharov650505/finance-control/README.md

 # Finance control

-The application, whick allows you to manage your investments
+The application, which allows you to manage your investments